Epistemic Parity: Reproducibility as an Evaluation Metric for Differential Privacy: Introduction

-With empirical studies having limited perceived relevance, it is perhaps unsurprising that DP is not universally embraced in the social sciences.
+Limited empirical evidence on relevant tasks undermines trust in the practical use of DP.
 The US Census Bureau adopted DP for disclosure avoidance in the 2020 census, interpreting federal law (the Census Act, 13 U.S.C. § 214, and the Confidential Information Protection and Statistical Efficiency Act of 2002) as a mandate to use advanced methods to protect against computational reconstruction attacks unforeseen when the laws were passed.
-But there has been resistance among some in the research community, who contend that DP noise destroys accurate demographic distributions~\cite{ruggles2019differential} and can exacerbate underrepresentation of minorities~\cite{kenny2021use, ganev2021robin}.
-Besides confounding research, there are potential consequences for policy: Block grants are allocated based on minority populations as measured by the census data; underrepresentation can lead to underfunding integral services including Medicaid, Head Start, SNAP, Section 8 Housing vouchers, Pell Grants, and more~\cite{christ2022differential}.
+But the adoption of DP for the Census was met with resistance among many in the research community, who contend that data infused with DP noise affects demographic totals~\cite{ruggles2019differential} and exacerbates underrepresentation of minorities~\cite{kenny2021use, ganev2021robin}.
+Besides the research implications, there are potential consequences for policy: Block grants are allocated based on minority populations as measured by the census data, and underrepresentation can lead to underfunding integral services including Medicaid, Head Start, SNAP, Section 8 Housing vouchers, Pell Grants, and more~\cite{christ2022differential}.
+Although the Census Bureau held workshops, released demonstration datasets, and published technical reports to support the community, these outreach efforts realized limited success; multiple lawsuits are still pending as of May 2023.

-Despite these challenges, DP still offers stronger guarantees of disclosure protection and similar utility to alternative proposals (e.g., swapping~\cite{christ2022differential}).
-The DP promise, if used correctly, ensures that any inferences conducted on data do not reveal whether a single individual's information (including, for example, their gender or race) was included in the data for analysis \cite{dwork2006calibrating}.
-Thus, DP can both prevent leakage of an individual's data and allow their sensitive and other attributes to be used during model training~\cite{jagielski2019differentially}.
+Despite these challenges, DP still offers stronger guarantees of disclosure protection than, and similar utility to, alternative proposals (\eg k-anonymity, swapping~\cite{christ2022differential}).
+DP, when used correctly, ensures that any inferences conducted on data do not reveal whether a single individual's information (including, for example, their gender or race) was included in the data for analysis \cite{dwork2006calibrating}.
+DP can therefore not only protect privacy, but also enable access to protected demographic attributes necessary for research on fairness and equity in machine learning~\cite{jagielski2019differentially}.